hostspaceng/terraform-modules/eks/README.md

 - run `terraform init`, =====> `terraform plan` =======> and lastly `terraform apply`

-- Run `aws eks update-kubeconfig --region us-east-1` to update kubernates context in ordert to conect with the cluster
+- Run `aws eks update-kubeconfig --name hostspace-eks --region us-east-1` to update kubernates context in ordert to conect with the cluster

 ### To confirm if we can access eks run `kubectl get nodes`